axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-13-fiat-vs-radical-gas-vs-electric.markdown

 ---

 <div style="display:none;">
- <p>We can’t get to the future in a gas-powered car; we will go over the edge first.
+ <p>We can’t get to the future in a gas-powered car; it will take us over the edge first.
 We need a fundamentally different vehicle.</p>
 </div>

 <h1>&nbsp;</h1>
- <p>We can’t get to the future in a gas-powered car; we will go over the edge first.
+ <p>We can’t get to the future in a gas-powered car; it will take us over the edge first.
 We need a fundamentally different vehicle.</p>

 <h1>The <span claa="_paradigm">FIAT</span> World</h1>
  <p>The world is ruled by fiat (<em>i.e.</em>, &ldquo;because I say so&rdquo; with an implied &ldquo;or else&rdquo;).
 The <span claa="_paradigm">FIAT</span> world we live in has worked in the sense that it has made things better for many of us, but it can never be just.</p>